dahln/BlazorTemplate/README.md

  git update-index --no-assume-unchanged .\BlazorTemplate.API\appsettings.json
  ```

-## Environments
-This template is set up for 2 environments: Development and Production.
-When running locally (Development), the App will detect you are running in a development environment and send requests to the local API.
-In production, it sends API requests to the URL specified in the App.Program.cs.
-Future versions of the template might add a different way to handle environment variables for the Blazor WebAssembly App.
-In production, add the necessary secrets or environment variables, as represented in the API.AppSettings.json.

 ## Setup CI/CD
-Most applications need to be built and deployed.
-Outlined here are steps to setup automated build and deployments (CI/CD)
+Most applications need to be build and deployed.
+Outlined here are steps to setup automatted build and deployments (CI/CD)
 1. [Microsoft outlines how to use Azure App Service Deployment Center to setup CI/CD with GitHub Actions](https://docs.microsoft.com/en-us/azure/app-service/deploy-github-actions?tabs=applevel#use-the-deployment-center).
-2. This project requires two deployments.
-A deployment for the API and a deployment for the client App.
-Create an Azure App Service and use the 'Deployment Center' to sent up CI/CD for the API.
-Adjust the .yaml file to only build and publish the 'API' project.
-3. Create a Azure Static Web App for the client App.
-Adjusted the generated .yaml file to only build and deploy the 'App' project.
+2. This project is a ["Hosted Blazor"](https://docs.microsoft.com/en-us/aspnet/core/blazor/host-and-deploy/webassembly?view=aspnetcore-8.0#hosted-deployment-with-aspnet-core) application.
+When I deployed this application, I found that it wouldn't startup automatically.
+The default yaml workflow file, created by Azure, builds and publishes all projects in the solution.
+The consequence of this is that multiple .runtimeconfig files are created.
+Specifying that the build and publish should build the 'Server' project solves this issue.
+As a result, no special startup commands are necessary.

 ## Licensing
 This project uses the 'Unlicense'.
 It is a simple license - review it at your own leisure.